 This module is offered to students with no prior knowledge of Russian.
-This will offer the opportunity for students across the University to acquire basic communication skills with a view to being able to cope abroad and to begin to read texts of various registers.
+This will offer the opportunity for students across the University to acquire basic communication skills with the aim to be able to cope abroad and to begin to read texts of various registers.

 Please note, final year students are not normally permitted to take non-accelerated beginners modules.